-One dommunity...
+One community...

-Will Wantage residents be force to connect to sewer and water if a new line will be edicined capacity can be found in the systems, there is not chough for a capacity can be systems, there is not chough for a capacity capacity.
-On the other hand, residents with failing wells or septic systems upon the connect, if they are close enough to existing utility lines.
+Will Wantage residents be forced to connect to sewer and water?

+No. While additional capacity can be found in the systems, there is not enough for widespread residential expansion.
+On the other hand, residents with failing wells or septic systems might be able to connect, if they are close enough to existing utility lines.